jpalaciose/gWave-CPU/README.md

 3. For the simulation test, run with 48 parallel processes: mpirun -n 48 ./1_7_tun.exe
 4. The propagation results will be written in 2_results folder.

-Note that the program is only defined for a single domain.
+Note that the program is defined for a single domain.
 For future work, we are planning to further improve the tsunami simulation code by implementing **GPU computing and for several domains to achieve high-resolution**.

 # Tsunami Simulation Example
 The numerical simulation test is defined for an area of 324 x 881 km and 3000 time steps (10min of tsunami propagation) took around 3 minutes of computation.